 Title: Community Relations Manager

-About Christina: She has a B.A. in Communication from the University of Akron and wanted to be a fashion writer when she grew up, but then discovered the world of non-profit and fell in love.
+About Christina: She has a B.A. in Communication from the University of Akron and had dreams of being a fashion writer for Vanity Fair when she grew up, but then discovered the world of non-profit and fell in love.
 Christina is madly in love with her awesome son and her rescued dog and cats.
 She says her greatest weakness and strength simultaneously is her inability to say no to volunteer projects.
-She is actively involved with the North Canton Chamber of Commerce, and she worries a whole lot about homeless dogs (and cats).
+She is actively involved with the North Canton Chamber of Commerce and City of North Canton, and she worries a whole lot about homeless dogs (and cats).
 She loves North Canton and has many goals for the future of the city.